NKUDavid/gitTest/README.md

 step 1
-in develop branch to do somethings
+in develop branch to do something

 hello world
+another change in branch develop change by another auther